Paradoxical reaction

 A paradoxical reaction (or paradoxical effect) is an effect of a chemical substance, such as a medical drug, that is opposite to what would usually be expected.
 An example of a paradoxical reaction is pain caused by a pain relief medication.

-Paradoxical reactions may be more common in people with ADHD.

 Substances

 Amphetamines

 Amphetamines are a class of psychoactive drugs that are stimulants.
 Paradoxical drowsiness can sometimes occur in adults.
-Research from the 1980s popularized the belief that ADHD stimulants such as amphetamine have a calming affect in individuals with ADHD, but opposite effects in the general population.
-New research however disputes this claim, suggesting that ADHD stimulants have similar affects in adults with and without ADHD.
+Research from the 1980s popularized the belief that ADHD stimulants such as amphetamine have a calming effect in individuals with ADHD, but opposite effects in the general population.
+Research in the early 2000s, however, disputes this claim, suggesting that ADHD stimulants have similar effects in adults with and without ADHD.

 Antibiotics

-The paradoxical effect or Eagle effect (named after Harry Eagle who first described it) refers to an observation of an increase in survivors, seen when testing the activity of an antimicrobial agent.
+The paradoxical effect or Eagle effect (named after Harry Eagle, who first described it) refers to an observation of an increase in survivors, seen when testing the activity of an antimicrobial agent.
 Initially when an antibiotic agent is added to a culture media, the number of bacteria that survive drops, as one would expect.
 But after increasing the concentration beyond a certain point, the number of bacteria that survive, paradoxically, increases.

 Antidepressants

-In rare cases antidepressants can make users obsessively violent or have suicidal compulsions, which is in marked contrast to their intended effect.
-This can be regarded as a paradoxical reaction but, especially in the case of suicide, may in at least some cases be merely due to differing rates of effect with respect to different symptoms of depression: If generalized overinhibition of a patient's actions enters remission before that patient's dysphoria does and if the patient was already suicidal but too depressed to act on their inclinations, the patient may find themself in the situation of being both still dysphoric enough to want to commit suicide but newly free of endogenous barriers against doing so.
-Children and adolescents are more sensitive to paradoxical reactions of self-harm and suicidal ideation while taking antidepressants but cases are still very rare.
+In a minority of cases, antidepressants can lead to violent thoughts of suicide or self-harm, as observed in some patients during and after treatment, which is in marked contrast to their intended effect.
+A 1991 study found that children and adolescents were more sensitive to paradoxical reactions of self-harm and suicidal ideation while taking fluoxetine (commonly known as Prozac).

 Antipsychotics

-Chlorpromazine, an antipsychotic and antiemetic drug which is classed as a "major" tranquilizer, may cause paradoxical effects such as agitation, excitement, insomnia, bizarre dreams, aggravation of psychotic symptoms and toxic confusional states.
+Chlorpromazine, an antipsychotic and antiemetic drug which is classed as a "major" tranquilizer, may cause paradoxical effects such as agitation, hallucinations, excitement, insomnia, bizarre dreams, aggravation of psychotic symptoms and toxic confusional states.

 These may be more common in elderly dementia patients.
-Apparent worsening of dementia may be due to the anticholinergic side effects of many antipsychotics.
+The apparent worsening of dementia may be due to the anticholinergic side effects of many antipsychotics.

 Barbiturates

 Phenobarbital can cause hyperactivity in children.
 This may follow after a small dose of 20 mg, on condition of no phenobarbital administered in previous days.
-Prerequisity for this reaction is a continued sense of tension.
+Prerequisite for this reaction is a continued sense of tension.
 The mechanism of action is not known, but it may be started by the anxiolytic action of the phenobarbital.

 Barbiturates such as pentobarbital have been shown to cause paradoxical hyperactivity in an estimated 1% of children, who display symptoms similar to the hyperactive-impulsive subtype of attention deficit hyperactivity disorder.
-Intravenous caffeine administration can return these patients' behaviour to baseline levels.
+Intravenous caffeine administration can return these patients' behavior to baseline levels.
+Some case reports postulate a high rate (10-20%) of paradoxical response to anesthesia in ADHD patients, though this has not been objectively corroborated in controlled studies.